GCE

 Development Files

 These are worked on using Google Docs as a collaborative tool.
-Editing is limited to the team but comments can be added by anyone.
+Direct editing is limited to the GCE Kommittee but comments can be added by anyone (please use the comments functionality, not the “Suggesting” function – unless what you’re adding is actually a specific suggestion for a wording change).

 Each faction gets its own faction pack – if your faction doesn’t have one just use the existing ones.